 Also great for couples are the Park House B&B and The Manor House B&B. Park House is a circa 1911 Colonial-style home with landscaped lawns in the city's East Park Historic District, adjacent to a Greenville Trolley stop and nine-minutes walk from downtown.
 Besides luxury rooms with TVs, fireplaces and some with whirlpool tubs, there are suites and even a one-bedroom cottage.
 Manor House, in the historic Augusta Road Area and convenient to Interstate 85, is a short walk from Fluor Field and the Liberty Bridge in Falls Park.
 The classic Southern home includes several common rooms, living room with fireplace and sun porch.

-Not up for braving the clouds?
 Plan a picnic lunch in one of the area's beautiful parks, such as Falls Park or Cleveland Park, both an easy stroll from Main Street.
 Take in Rock Quarry Falls, a combination garden and pre-Civil War site of a granite quarry in Cleveland Park.
 Adopted by the Greenville Garden Club, the site features flowing plant including dogwoods and native azaleas, plus the gentle 10-foot falls.